jhs2jhs/AliCloud_Demo_ODPS_TrafficAnalysis/README.md

 # Purpose

 This know-how demonstrates how to use Alibaba Cloud, particularly in a restricted envonrment, e.g. financial industry.
-The demo will 1) ingest data from other data source (e.g. mysql and ftp), 2) transform in Alibaba Cloud dataworks, 3) visulise in MicroStrategy BI tool.
+The demo will 1) ingest data from other data source (e.g. mysql and ftp), 2) transform in Alibaba Cloud dataworks, 3) visualise in MicroStrategy BI tool.

 # Dataworks